 - The student will not receive financial aid at OTC.

-- The student will not have the deferred payment option at OTC and will need to select a payment plan or pay charges in full by the payment deadline at OTC.
+- The student will need to sign up for a payment plan or pay charges in full by the payment deadline at OTC.

 - The student is responsible for all charges assessed by OTC/Host school, whether or not the course is completed.